-- 2009 to 2013: The Mountain division and the West region did not meet the reporting criteria.
-All other U.S. Census regions and divisions met the reporting criteria. - 2013: The Mountain division and the West region did not meet the reporting criteria.
-All other U.S. Census regions and divisions met the reporting criteria. - 2012: The Mountain division and the West region did not meet the reporting criteria.
-All other U.S. Census regions and divisions met the reporting criteria. - 2011: The Mountain division and the West region did not meet the reporting criteria.
-All other U.S. Census regions and divisions met the reporting criteria. - 2010: All U.S. Census regions and divisions met the reporting criteria. - 2009: All U.S. Census regions and divisions met the reporting criteria. - 2008: All U.S. Census regions and divisions met the reporting criteria. - 2007: All U.S. Census regions and divisions met the reporting criteria. - 2006: All U.S. Census regions and divisions met the reporting criteria. - 2005: All U.S. Census regions and divisions met the reporting criteria. - 2004: All U.S. Census regions and divisions met the reporting criteria. - 2003: All U.S. Census regions and divisions met the reporting criteria. - 2002: The East South Central and South Atlantic divisions and the South region did not meet the reporting criteria.
-All other U.S. Census regions and divisions met the reporting criteria. - 2001: The East South Central and South Atlantic divisions and the South region did not meet the reporting criteria.
-All other U.S. Census regions and divisions met the reporting criteria. - 2000: The East South Central and South Atlantic divisions and the South region did not meet the reporting criteria.
-All other U.S. Census regions and divisions met the reporting criteria. - 1999: The East South Central, South Atlantic, and West South Central divisions and the South region did not meet the reporting criteria.
+- 2011 to 2015: All U.S. Census regions and divisions met the reporting criteria. - 2015: All U.S. Census regions and divisions met the reporting criteria. - 2014: All U.S. Census regions and divisions met the reporting criteria. - 2013: All U.S. Census regions and divisions met the reporting criteria. - 2012: All U.S. Census regions and divisions met the reporting criteria. - 2011: All U.S. Census regions and divisions met the reporting criteria. - 2010: All U.S. Census regions and divisions met the reporting criteria. - 2009: All U.S. Census regions and divisions met the reporting criteria. - 2008: All U.S. Census regions and divisions met the reporting criteria. - 2007: All U.S. Census regions and divisions met the reporting criteria. - 2006: All U.S. Census regions and divisions met the reporting criteria. - 2005: All U.S. Census regions and divisions met the reporting criteria. - 2004: All U.S. Census regions and divisions met the reporting criteria. - 2003: All U.S. Census regions and divisions met the reporting criteria. - 2002: The East South Central division and the South region did not meet the reporting criteria.
+All other U.S. Census regions and divisions met the reporting criteria. - 2001: The East South Central division and the South region did not meet the reporting criteria.
+All other U.S. Census regions and divisions met the reporting criteria. - 2000: The East South Central division and the South region did not meet the reporting criteria.
+All other U.S. Census regions and divisions met the reporting criteria. - 1999: The East South Central and West South Central divisions and the South region did not meet the reporting criteria.
 All other U.S. Census regions and divisions met the reporting criteria.